marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Disambiguated example of Rule on eliding a Uri-Path option.

+* Inherited security considerations on the YANG module from RFC 9363.

 * Fixes and editorial improvements.